contains the active ingredient diclofenac sodium

 - kidney or liver problems

 - severe heart failure.

 Do not take this medicine during the last three months of pregnancy.
-It may affect your baby and may delay labour and birth.
+Use of this medicine in the last 3 months of pregnancy may affect your baby and may delay labour and birth.

 Do not take this medicine after the expiry date printed on the pack or if the packaging is torn or shows signs of tampering.
 If it has expired or is damaged, return it to your pharmacist for disposal.

 Tell your doctor if you have allergies to any other medicines, foods, preservatives or dyes.

 Tell your doctor if you have, or have had, any of the following medical conditions: